nexiality/documentation/release/nexial-core-v1.5.changelog.md

 - update code to handle new electron webdriver
 - [web &raquo; `checkAll(locator)`](../commands/web/checkAll(locator)) and
-  [web &raquo; `uncheckAll(locator)`](../commands/web/uncheckAll(locator)): added wait time between each matched element to reduce flakiness; improved logging
+  [web &raquo; `uncheckAll(locator)`](../commands/web/uncheckAll(locator)): added wait time between each matched element to reduce flakiness; improved logging.
+- [`focus(locator)`](../commands/web/focus(locator)): **NEW** command to place cursor focus on the first element that matches specified `locator`.
+Note that if the matched element is a textbox or textarea, Nexial will also automate a click to put the cursor on the target INPUT element.
+- code enhanced to stabilize webdriver initialization between different browsers.